-The Company paid dividends of £81m (2020: £53m) during the year.
+The Company paid dividends of £51m (2021: £75m) during the year.

-Capital expenditure (excluding replacement expenditure) during the year amounted to £76m (2020: £92m).
+Capital expenditure (excluding replacement expenditure) during the year amounted to £46m (2021: £47m).
 Capital expenditure is incurred to ensure that the networks continue to operate at minimum agreed pressures and that sufficient storage capacity is available to meet instances of peak demand, as well as when new connections or increased capacity are added to the networks.
-There was a decrease in capital expenditure in the year which was attributable to a reduction in workload at the start of the year due to national restrictions imposed by the UK Government in response to the global Covid-19 pandemic.
+Capital expenditure has remained consistent with previous year spending.